leejy12/madcamp-week2-backend/README.md

 ### Game Matching

 The game server keeps track of waiting players in a list `waitingPlayers` defined in `src/gameServer.ts`.
-Whenever a new player is added and the length of the list is even, pop the first two players and create a new Game is created between those two.
-Of the two players, the one who was added to the list first is Black i.e. goes first.
+When ever a new player establishes a websocket connection, the player is pushed to `waitingPlayers`.
+If the length of `waitingPlayers` is odd, the player is sent a "waiting" message.
+If the length of the list is even, we pop the first two players and create a new Game with those two.
+Of the two players, the one who was added to the list first plays Black i.e. goes first.

 A game instance is represented by the class `OmokGame`.
 Each game is given a unique UUID and stored in a map data structure.
+When a game ends, it is removed from this map.

 ### Game Play